huahaichuan/webpack-dev-server-test/README.md

 # serve with hot reload at localhost:8080
     npm run dev

-# also you can use gulp serve with hot reload at localhost:3000
+# also you can use gulp let serve with hot reload at localhost:3000
     gulp